UTSAVS26/PyVerse/Data_Science/Data-science.md

 ## ⭐️ Key Statistical Techniques in Data Science

-1. **Descriptive Statistics**: Summarizes and describes the main features of a dataset (e.g., mean, median, mode, standard deviation).
+1. **Descriptive Statistics**: Summarizes dataset features (mean, median, mode, SD); used in reporting/EDA dashboards.

-2. **Inferential Statistics**: Techniques that allow conclusions about populations based on sample data, including hypothesis testing.
+2. **Inferential Statistics**: Generalize from samples to populations (confidence intervals, hypothesis tests); used in A/B testing and experiments.

-3. **Regression Analysis**: Examines relationships between dependent and independent variables; predicts outcomes.
+3. **Regression Analysis**: Models relationships and predicts outcomes; used for forecasting (sales, demand) and feature effect estimation.

-4. **Decision Trees**: Tree-like models for classification and regression that outline possible outcomes based on decisions.
+4. **Decision Trees**: Interpretable models for classification/regression; used for churn detection, credit risk, and rule extraction.

 ## ⭐️ EDA: Exploratory Data Analysis

 Exploratory Data Analysis (EDA) is a fundamental process in data science used to understand and summarize the main characteristics of a dataset before applying more complex modeling or analysis.
 It helps uncover patterns, spot anomalies, test hypotheses, and gain insights through statistical and visualization techniques.

-### Steps in EDA:
+### Steps in EDA

 1. Understand the problem and dataset.
 2. Clean and preprocess data (handle missing values, correct data types).